balzuslu/OCD_tDCS/README.md

 ## Usage

-To reproduce statistical analyses, download the source files, open the file Action_Evaluation.Rproj and run `renv::restore()` to automatically install all required packages into the project library.
+To reproduce statistical analyses, download the source files, open the file OCD_tDCS.Rproj and run `renv::restore()` to automatically install all required packages into the project library.